-share of agricultural area (%)

-Permanent grass 15.2 11.2 7.3 5.9

-share of pe rmanent grass (9 %)
+share of p ermanent grass ((%)

-No clover/alfalfa 62 72 79 79
+No clover/alfalfa 60 71 72 80

-< 50% clover/alfalfa 38 28 21 21
+< 50% clover/alfalfa 39 29 27 20

-50% clover/alfalfa 0 O 0 0
+50% clover/alfalfa 0 0 0 0

-share of ag ricultural area (%)
+gricultural area (%)

-Cereal silage 1.3 2.9 4.2 8.1
+Cereal silage 1.9 5.6 6.8 9.0

-share of cereal silage (%)
+share of cereal silage (%))

-No legumes 86 79 82 87
+No legumes 82 63 68 94

-< 50% legumes 13 19 13 13
+< 50% legumes 13 18 15 6

-100% legumes 1 2 5 0
+100% legumes 5 18 17 0

-Development in modelled nitrate leaching in the Agricultural 4.4 Catchment Monitoring Programme 1990-2019
+4.4 Development in modelled nitrate leaching in the Agricultural Catchment Monitoring Programme 1990-2018

-This section deals with the general development in nitrate leaching from 1990/91 to 2019/2020 for measured nitrated concentrations in soil and ground water and to 2020/21 for the modelled nitrate leaching for tree loamy and two sandy agriculturaldominated catchments.
+This section deals with the general development in nitrate leaching from 1990/91 to 2018/2019.
 Information on agricultural practises is derived from the Agricultural Catchment Monitoring Programme.
 This programme includes six small agricultural catchments situated in various parts of the country in order to cover the variation in soil type and rainfall and hence in agricultural practises (Figure 4.3).
-The farmers are interviewed every year about livestock, crops and fertilisation and cultivation practises.
-Nitrate leaching is modelled with the NLES4 model for all fields in the catchments based on the information from farmers on agricultural practises and standard percolation values that are calculated on the basis of the climate for 1990-2010.
+The farmers are interviewed every year about livestock, crops and fertilization and cultivation practises.
+Nitrate leaching is modelled for all fields in the catchments based on the information on agricultural practises and standard percolation values that are calculated on the basis of the climate for 1990-2010.

-In 2020, 124 farmers participated in the investigation.
-84 farms agreed to give information about part of their farming area, while 40 of the farms agreed to give information about farming on the entire farm area.
-Of all the investigated farms, 24 were cattle farms and 11 of the cattle farms agreed to give information about farming on the entire farm area.
-Two of the cattle farms were registered as derogation farms.
-These derogation farms covered 3.2% of the total area in the Agricultural Monitoring Catchments in 2020.
+In 2019, 129 farmers participated in the investigation.
+Of all the investigated farms, 24 were cattle holdings, and five of these were registered as derogation farms.
+These derogation farms covered 15% of the total area in the Agricultural Monitoring catchments in 2018/19.

-The modelled nitrate leaching from the agricultural area in the catchments was calculated for the period 1990 to 2020 (representing the hydrological years 1990/91 to 2020/21).
+The modelled nitrate leaching from the agricultural area in the catchments was calculated for the period 1990 to 2019 (representing the hydrological years 1990/91 to 2019/20).
 The modelled leaching is shown in Figure 4.6 as an average for sandy and loamy catchments, respectively.

-Figure 4.6 Simulation of the nitrate leaching using the NLES4 model in a standard climate for the fields of tree loamy and two sandy catchments within the Agricultural Catchment Monitoring Programme 1990/91-2020/21.
+Figure 4.6 Modelled nitrate leaching in a standard climate for the fields of the Agricultural Catchment Monitoring Programme 1990/91-2019/20.

-Seen relative to the distribution of the main soil types in Denmark, the modelled nitrate leaching decreased by 43% during the period 1991 to 2003 due to the general improvement in agriculture and fertilisation practises (Action Plan I+II) (Blicher-Mathiesen et al., 2021; Grant et al., 2006).
-From 2003 to 2020, the modelled nitrate leaching decreased significantly in the two sandy catchments (p<0.01 and 0.02), whereas no significant trend could be detected in either of the loamy catchments.
-For the loamy catchments, modelled annual nitrate leaching was relatively stable around 50 kg N ha-1 during the period 2003-2020, with the exception of the years 2014 and 2015, where the modelled annual nitrate leaching was approximately 8 kg N ha-1 lower than this level.
+Seen relative to the distribution of the main soil types in Denmark, the modelled nitrate leaching decreased by 43% during the period 1991 to 2003 due to the general improvement in agriculture and fertilization practises (Action Plan I+II).
+After 2003, there was a small increase in nitrate leaching, particularly on sandy soils, probably caused by suspension of the set aside obligation.
+At the national level, about 120,000 ha of set aside were cultivated in 2008 and 2009, leading to a change in crop rotation towards a higher leaching potential and a temporary increase in fertilizer application.
+For the loamy catchments, modelled annual nitrate leaching was relatively stable around 50 kg N ha-1 during 2003-2013, after which it decreased by approximately 8 kg N ha-1 in 2014 and 2015 and increased again to the level of 2003-2013 in 2016-2019.
 For the sandy catchments, the annual leaching of 81 kg N ha-1 in 2003 was relatively low.
 After this year, the leaching increased to an interval of 81-93 kg N ha-1 in the period 2004-2014.
-In the period 2015-2020, the annual leaching decreased to a lower level than in 2003 (76-82 kg N ha-1).
+In 2015-2019 the annual leaching decreased to a lower level than in 2003 (77-81 kg N ha-1).
 The lower leaching in these five years is mainly due to a higher share of catch crops after cereals and maize.